GitXpresso/LXQT-NoVNC/README.md

 ```

 create the contents of the xstartup file in ~/.vnc using cat
->NOTE cst will already create the contents of the file and put the file in Directory "~/.vnc/" after you push enter after pasting the command below
+>NOTE cat will already create the contents of the file and put the file in Directory "~/.vnc/" after you push enter after pasting the command below
 ```
 cat <<EOF > ~/.vnc/xstartup
 #!/bin/bash